cewing/training.python_web/source/presentations/session05.rst

 .. class:: incremental

-Remember, a WSGI application must be a *callable* that takes the arguments *environ* and *start_response*.
+We know a WSGI application must be a *callable* that takes the arguments *environ* and *start_response*.

 .. class:: incremental